 Bees store honey and consume it over the winter months when honey production dwindles.
 It provides them with energy, helping them stay healthy and survive during cold weather (

-These supplemental carbs are meant to prevent the bees from starving during the colder months and are sometimes given to bees in the spring to encourage colony growth and stimulate the flow of nectar.
+These supplemental carbs are meant to prevent the bees from starving during the colder months and sometimes given in the spring to encourage colony growth and stimulate the flow of nectar.

-However, sucrose and HFCS do not provide bees the many beneficial nutrients found in honey (
+However, sucrose and HFCS don’t provide bees the many beneficial nutrients found in honey (

 What’s more, there’s evidence that these sweeteners harm the bees’ immune systems and can cause genetic changes that reduce their defenses against pesticides.
 Both of these effects can ultimately damage a beehive (

-Summary Vegans avoid eating honey to take a stand against bee exploitation and farming practices that are thought to harm bee health and reduce bee populations.
+Vegans avoid eating honey to take a stand against bee exploitation and farming practices that are thought to harm bee health.

 Several plant-based options can replace honey.
 The most common vegan alternatives are: